 Folkestone Triennial 2021 – The Plot

 Folkestone Triennial is Creative Folkestone’s flagship event.
-Due to Covid-19 the festival will take place in September to November 2021.
+Due to Covid-19 the festival will take place from July 22nd to 2nd November 2021.
 The artists have been announced and the theme is The Plot.
 Lewis Biggs has curated the last 2 Folkestone Triennials, and is returning for his third, and the town’s fifth festival.
 Folkestone will see 20 newly commissioned artworks from internationally acclaimed artists.
-Folkelife met up with Lewis at the press launch of this year’s festival.
+Folkelife met up with Lewis to talk about the Folkestone Triennial.

 Lewis Biggs, Curator

 “There are some things about Folkestone that don’t change.
 I find comfort in the geography of the North Downs and the coast-line.
 Being from Kent, I feel at home here.
 We’re building a collection of contemporary art with the Folkestone Triennials.
 Creative Folkestone’s contribution to the regeneration of the town is summed up in their motto to ‘make Folkestone a better place to live, work and play.’

 “I am a great believer that if you make somewhere a nice place to live, it’s also going to be attractive for visitors.
 But, making a place attractive for visitors, doesn’t necessarily make it a nice place to live.
 When I started to visit Folkestone more regularly, from 2012 onwards, I was conscious of the difference between west and east Folkestone.
 There’s an effort to make some places look good, and others do suffer.
 But you can bring attention to those out of the way places by putting a piece of artwork there.”